seekstar/rusty-cpp/README.md

 }
 ```

-If you really want to support chained function call, you should return lvalue reference:
+If you really want to support chained function calls, you should return an lvalue reference:

 ```cpp
 struct Builder {